ea227/A.-sapidissima-Scripts/Quality Control.md

     --out2 cleaned/${SRR}.finalclean_2.fq.gz
 ```
 fastp parameters:

-Parameters Explained:
---in1/--in2 :: input forward and reverse read files, recognizes gzip
+--in1/--in2: input forward and reverse read files, recognizes gzip

---stdout :: write to standard out for piping
+--stdout:write to standard out for piping

---adapter_fasta file :: a file of known Illumina adapters to trim
+--adapter_fasta file:a file of known Illumina adapters to trim

---cut_front :: enable a 5' sliding window trimmer, like trimmomatic
+--cut_front: enable a 5' sliding window trimmer, like trimmomatic
---cut_tail :: enable a 3' sliding window trimmer, like trimmomatic
+--cut_tail;enable a 3' sliding window trimmer, like trimmomatic
 --cut_window_size=4 :: window size for the trimming
 --cut_mean_quality=20 :: mean base score across the window required, or else trim the last base
 --qualified_quality_phred=20 :: minimum base quality score to keep